 Losartan is a medicine called angiotensin receptor blocker (ARB).
 It's widely used to treat high blood pressure (hypertension) and heart failure.
 It's also used to protect your kidneys if you have both kidney disease and diabetes (diabetic kidney disease).

-It also improves your survival if you're taking it for heart failure or after a heart attack.
+Losartan can also help to prevent strokes and heart attacks, and is used to improve your survival if you're taking it for heart failure or after a heart attack.